Only a handful of children have been diagnosed with the coronavirus — and experts have a few guesses as to why

 Few children got SARS

-Symptoms of the novel coronavirus are similar to those associated with pneumonia or the flu: fever, coughing, chills, headache, difficulty breathing, and a sore throat.
+Symptoms of the novel coronavirus are similar to those associated with pneumonia or the flu: fever, coughing, and, difficulty breathing.

-The coronavirus bears striking similarities to SARS, which killed 774 people and infected more than 8,000 between November 2002 and July 2003.
-There were also some cases of SARS among children: only 80 laboratory-confirmed cases and 55 probable or suspected cases.
+The coronavirus bears many similarities to SARS, which killed 774 people and infected more than 8,000 between November 2002 and July 2003.
+There were also very few cases of SARS among children: only 80 laboratory-confirmed cases and 55 probable or suspected cases.

 Most of those children developed a fever, and some had coughs or vomited as well.